kimsh02/awns-rpi5/README.md

 1. Plug charger and GPS dongle into your Raspberry Pi.

-1. Flash Raspberry Pi OS Lite (64-bit) onto your Raspberry Pi 5.
-Make sure to enable ssh and wifi in the Raspberry Pi imager.
+1. Flash Raspberry Pi OS Lite (64-bit) onto your Raspberry Pi 5 (https://www.raspberrypi.com/software/).
+Make sure to enable ssh and wifi in the Raspberry Pi Imager.

 1. Ssh into your Raspberry Pi and update the OS using `sudo apt update && sudo apt upgrade -y`.

-1. Install git using `sudo apt install git` so that we can clone this software project through git.
+1. Install git using `sudo apt install git -y` so that we can clone this software project through git.

 1. Clone this project using `git clone